Pre-stretching reduces performance. Stretching is dangerous. You must hold a stretch for at least 10 seconds.

 The concept behind a foam roller is that it “rolls” over a tight muscle and/or connective tissue with the purpose of reducing muscle/connective tissue tightness.
 While foam rollers can be very helpful, they can make a tight muscle or fascia tighter.

-Individuals typically apply much more pressure than is necessary and, frequently, in the wrong locations.
+Individuals typically apply much more pressure than is necessary and, frequently, in the wrong locations (ex: IT Band).
 Just because pressure is applied to a tender area via a foam roller or by other means, the pain and tightness will not necessarily go away.
 In some cases, and as noted above, it can actually make it worse, as excessive pressure from the roller can create trauma.

 When fascia is irritated it becomes inflamed.
 Inflammation leads to the fascia shortening and becoming extremely tight in a localized area.
 Reducing fascial tightness requires much lighter pressure in a specific area and for longer periods than is typically utilized with standard foam-rolling protocol.
 It is suggested that if your clients utilize a foam roller or handheld massage stick, they apply light to medium amounts of .
 Therefore, in relation to working with fascia, the phrase pain, no gain is applicable.